-So you’re thinking of adopting a new learning management system.
+So, you’re thinking of adopting a new learning management system.
 Good on you!
 However, before you take the plunge, what questions should you consider asking?
 What should you be on the lookout for?
 Who should be on your selection committee?
 And what “hidden doors” should you be aware of?
-Consider these questions below to get started.

 Making a learning management system switch is no small matter and will require lots of planning and preparation.
 You want to be sure your vendor has the experience and capacity to support such large system migrations and can tailor the implementation to meet your institution’s needs.
 Change management comes in many styles and flavors, so you want to be sure your new vendor can assist you when and where you need it most.

 3. Who Will Be Part of The Decision-Making Process?

 While many people at your institution will want to be part of the decision-making process, not everyone can be.
 Therefore, you want to be sure you have a selection of diverse representatives from key stakeholders who regularly interact with the learning management system.
 Faculty opinion leaders are key, as are lead instructional designers and critical information technology staff.

 Determining who serves on the selection committee truly depends on your goals of adoption and the downstream effects brought by the new system—specifically, how the change will impact operations and institutional stakeholders across campus.
 Limiting the number of participants on your decision-making team can lead to more effective discussions and help speed up the selection process.

 4. What Costs Do We Need to Be Aware Of?

 In many cases, not everything you see during a demonstration is included in the base price of your system.
 You will need to be sure to ask (and get in writing) what comes with the basic package and what costs extra.
 No one wants to learn that a key feature that was demonstrated and that everyone on the team must have costs four times more than you budgeted for.

 5. How Do We Measure Success?